Dubai FAQ Jobs in Dubai and UAE

 Maternity leave in Dubai and UAE

-See discussion topic on Dubai FAQs forum about maternity leave in the UAE for more information.
+See forum discussion topic about maternity leave in the UAE for more information.

 Non-payment of wages and salaries

 Non or delayed payment of salaries is an issue that is rarely resolved in favor of the employee.
-Management in Dubai jobs are well aware of the poor reputation some companies and sectors have for not paying their workers.
-So if you end up in a situation where salary is not paid, and the company does not obviously do their utmost to rapidly rectify that (ignore what they say, it's what they do that is important), then you have, unfortunately, probably walked into a job in Dubai which is not going to turn out very well.
+Management and employers in Dubai are well aware of the poor reputation some companies and sectors have for not paying their workers.
+So if you end up in a situation where salary is not paid, and the company does not obviously do their utmost to rapidly rectify that (ignore what they say, it's what they do that is important), then you have, unfortunately, probably walked into a job in Dubai which is not going to turn out very well for you.

 During 2005 there was some unrest amongst the large number of construction workers in Dubai, with some protests (especially over unpaid salaries) and investigations resulting in Dubai gaining less desirable publicity in the international media.
 This may have prompted some changes in the treatment of the working class - albeit slowly.
 Present law says that unions are illegal although there is talk of changing this.
 However, apparently only UAE nationals will be allowed to form unions.
 Ongoing discussions in 2006 with the ILO (International Labour Organisation) and with the USA regarding a Free Trade Agreement have also resulted in closer scrutiny of various employment issues and working conditions.